jsmall16/Small-Python-Portfolio/NERStreamlitApp/README.md

 ![TSDATA](TSDATA.png)

 This bar chart shows the total word count for each of Taylor Swift’s main studio albums, arranged in chronological order.
 It highlights how her lyrical volume has evolved over time, with a noticeable peak in Red (Taylor’s Version) and The Tortured Poets Department.
-Albums like Folklore and Taylor Swift feature more concise writing, while others like 1989 and Midnights strike a balance a nice balance in songwriting length.
+Albums like Folklore and Taylor Swift feature more concise writing, while 1989 and Midnights strike a nice balance in songwriting length.
 Each bar is color-coded to reflect the aesthetic of its corresponding era, offering a data-driven, stylistic look at Taylor’s discography.

 ## Custom Named Entity Recognition
 - Add your own entity labels and keyword patterns (ex-, "James" under "LOVE_INTEREST")
-- Upload .txt files,paste in your own lyrics, or use the sample lyrics provided
+- Upload .txt files, paste in your own lyrics, or use the sample lyrics provided
-- Visual output with entities highlighted using spaCy’s displacy
+- Visualize output with entities highlighted using spaCy’s displacy

 A custom Entity ruler is especially useful for Swifties because it lets fans tag and track recurring names, places, and motifs across Taylor’s lyrics.
 By creating custom labels like LOVE_INTEREST, CITY, or SYMBOL, fans can uncover deeper patterns in her storytelling, whether it’s identifying how often she references New York or spotting easter eggs tied to specific eras.